UNIT 8.5 Searching the MINT Database for Protein Interaction Information

 How to Cite

 The Molecular Interactions Database (MINT) is a relational database designed to store information about protein interactions.
 Expert curators extract the relevant information from the scientific literature and deposit it in a computer readable form.
-Currently (April 2008), MINT contains information on almost 29,000 proteins and more than 100,000 interactions from more than 30 model organisms.
-This unit provides protocols for searching MINT over the Internet, using the MINT Viewer.
-Curr.
-Protoc.
-Bioinform.
-22:8.5.1–8.5.13. © 2008 by John Wiley & Sons, Inc.
+Currently (April 2003) MINT contains information on 4300 proteins and >3000 interactions.
+Although MINT contains interactions among proteins for several different species, the curators have initially focused on protein interactions in mammalian species.
+Protocols are provided here for searching MINT over the Internet, using the MINT Viewer.